The Night You Get Lost in Venice and Find Everything

 The Doge's Palace is 30 EUR (includes the Correr Museum across the piazza, which most people skip and shouldn't — the Bellini paintings alone are worth it).
 But book the Secret Itineraries tour for 32 EUR.
 It takes you through hidden rooms, the torture chamber, the lead prison cells from which Casanova escaped, and across the Bridge of Sighs from the inside.

-They were wrong.
+They're wrong.
 Burano is a 40-minute vaporetto ride from San Marco (covered by the pass), and it's a working fishing village that happens to be painted in sherbet colors.
 The paint tradition dates back centuries — fishermen needed to see their homes through the lagoon fog.

-The Lace Museum (5 EUR) is tiny but the demonstrations of traditional punto in aria lace-making by local women are genuinely moving.
+The Lace Museum (5 EUR) is tiny, but the demonstrations of traditional punto in aria lace-making by local women are genuinely moving.
 This is handcraft that takes months per piece.
 The tourist shops sell machine-made Chinese imports — look for the authentic stuff at Emilia (prices start around 50 EUR for a small piece).

 Murano in Ninety Minutes